jakejsmith/ReFED-capital/README.md

 4. Creating a semantic similarity engine that identifies similar Capital Flows, by integrating with various news APIs

 ## Results
 The supervised NLP model generates predictions of Solution category for ~1,800 investments that were previously missing this field (classifier accuracy: 92.4%; macro-averaged per-class F1 score: 0.79).
-The enhanced dataset containing predicted solution classes is [here](https://github.com/jakejsmith/ReFED-capital/blob/main/refed_full.csv).
+The enhanced dataset with original and predicted solution classes is [here](https://github.com/jakejsmith/ReFED-capital/blob/main/Scraped%20Data%20with%20Predictions.csv).
 The visualization resulting from that data can be found [here](https://jakejsmith.github.io/refed_capital_tracker.html).

 The ranked list of news stories identified by the semantic similarity engine can be found [here](https://github.com/jakejsmith/ReFED-capital/blob/main/scores.csv).
 While this engine is very much in the "proof of concept" stage, it did successfully identify several articles that may be eligible for inclusion in the Capital Flows Tracker:
 - [Papa Johns Canada to Present $73,411 Donation to Second Harvest](https://financialpost.com/globe-newswire/media-advisory-papa-johns-canada-to-present-73411-donation-to-second-harvest)